Obstructive Sleep Apnea (OSA)and Sleep Disorder Therapy

 Imagine waking up refreshed.
 We are here to help.
 TMJ & Sleep Therapy Centre of Chicago provides dental sleep medicine.
 Dental sleep medicine is the management of medically diagnosed sleep-related breathing disorders (sleep apnea, snoring) using oral appliance therapy for adults and orthopedic orthodontics for airway development or correction for children.
-The doctors of TMJ & Sleep Therapy Centre of Chicago are specifically trained and experienced in dental sleep medicine and the facility itself is the only office in the Chicago area accredited by the AADSM.
+The doctors of TMJ & Sleep Therapy Centre of Chicago are specifically trained and experienced in dental sleep medicine.

 So many processes in our bodies are related to a properly functioning breathing system.
 Discover how the disruption of silent, nasal breathing can affect digestion, brain function, mood, behavior, attention, growth, clenching, grinding, crowded teeth, heart health, circulation, posture, mouth pain, head pain, body pain, mobility, numbness, tinnitus, balance, metabolism, table manners, and more.
 With an in-depth examination using the latest in 3D technology, your or your child’s airway and neurological status will be evaluated by our team of doctors.